drdaemos/xc5-docs/en/design_changes/adding_css_and_js_files.md

 ---

-In order to register some CSS/JS resources in your viewer class (more about this in {% link "Working with viewer classes" S1xfIEMSD %}), it should implement two specific methods: `getCSSFiles() and ``getJSFiles().`
+In order to register some CSS/JS resources in your viewer class (more about this in {% link "Working with viewer classes" ref_lSwzIJDv %}), it should implement two specific methods: `getCSSFiles() and ``getJSFiles().`

 `**getCSSFiles()**`